threewisemonkeys-as/cai/debug_gym_bundle/free_env_buggen_instructions.md

     - Make targeted changes to the necessary files following idiomatic code patterns once you determine the root cause.
     - You should be thorough and methodical.
     - The `rewrite` tool requires line numbers, if you are unsure about the line numbers, use the `view` tool to view a file with line numbers.
+    - If you need to create new file, use the `bash` tool.

 4. Verify your solution:
     - Make sure your code modification is syntactically correct, you can try to compile the file.